 "This means Neanderthals were not only able to use naturally occurring adhesive gums as part of their daily lives, they were actually able to manufacture their own," Villa said.
 "For those who say Neanderthals did not have elevated mental capacities, I think this is good evidence to the contrary."

-Neanderthals were extremely skilled hunters
+4. Neanderthals were extremely skilled hunters.

-Dutch researcher Gerrit Dusseldorp notes that even the most difficult-to-catch game, including herding animals that are tough to surprise or large, powerful animals, were all on the Neanderthal menu.
-Science Daily, commenting about Dusseldorp's research, said: "That the Neandertals were capable of hunting down such elusive game demonstrates that they had good coordination skills and could communicate well with each other...Dusseldorp demonstrated that Neandertals, thanks to their intelligence, even surpassed hyenas at capturing the strongest game."
+Dutch researcher Gerrit Dusseldorp notes that even the most difficult-to-catch game — including herding animals that are tough to surprise, and other large, powerful animals — were all on the Neanderthal menu.
+The Netherlands Organization for Scientific Research, commenting about Dusseldorp's research, adds: "That the Neandertals were capable of hunting down such elusive game demonstrates that they had good coordination skills and could communicate well with each other...Dusseldorp demonstrated that Neandertals, thanks to their intelligence, even surpassed hyenas at capturing the strongest game."

 Science magazine reports: